Ayaazshekhani/gdscproject/README.md

-# gdscproject
+# raspberry-pi-tensorflow

-This is an Object Detection Project that uses Tensorflow.
+This is a repository from the article https://towardsdatascience.com/object-detection-with-tensorflow-model-and-opencv-d839f3e42849